TBD in action

 You need to have a comprehensive and meaningful suite of automated tests, mostly unit tests with a more selective approach to e2e and integration tests.

 Ideally, building the project and running the tests shouldn’t take more than a few minutes from start to finish.
+If there are tests or builds that take longer than the rest, isolate them.

 Locally reproducible